Revised: 4 Oct 2016; 11 Mar, Apr 20 & 30 Aug 2017; 13 Aug & 24-25 Sept 2018.

 After Peter Allan’s death, his daughter Sarah Allan (1858-1941) and her widowed brother Thomas Allan (1846-1921) continued to live at Branxton Buildings but Isabella moved to Tweedbank House at Kelso, just a few miles away, to work as a maid or housekeeper for one of the Laing family.

 In June 1908, age 33, Isabella emigrated to Woodnorth, Manitoba, Canada to marry Donald Cameron (1878-1941).
-Information about their life in Canada and more photographs of their family are in the pages of this website titled:
+Information about their life in Canada and more photographs of their family are in two other sections of this website titled:

 Isabella Allan Brownlees Cameron (1874-1958)- undated photo but probably from the 1890s.
 Although it is not possible to know from this photo, she was a red-head, as were her four younger children.
 Below is her husband Donald Duncan Cameron (1878-1941).